About us

 Over the years, a variety of programs related to this subject have been carried out by spiritual animators.

-More recently, the EMSB declared May as Jewish Heritage Month and announced a partnership with the Azrieli Foundation’s Holocaust Survivor Memoirs Program to also bring the topic of the Holocaust to classrooms across our network.
+The EMSB has declared May as Jewish Heritage Month and works directly with the Azrieli Foundation’s Holocaust Survivor Memoirs Program to also bring the topic of the Holocaust to classrooms across our network.

 Antisemitism and Holocaust denial is regrettably on the rise.
 In the spring of 2021, hostilities in Israel poured over to North America with acts of violence occurring here in Montreal.
 How do we educate today’s youth about the Holocaust, the myths and facts about antisemitism and the challenges the State of Israel faces?
 Through outreach.
 Our goal is to sensitize thousands of students in the youth and adult sector to these realities.